Santos Laguna: 2010s

-In the Clausura 2013, Portuguese manager Pedro Caixinha was hired based on a recommendation by former Real Madrid coach Jose Mourinho.
-Daniel Ludueña and Christian Suarez were transferred to the Pachuca Soccer Club in exchange for Mauro Cejas, Nestor Calderon and promising Colombian Andres Renteria.
+In the Clausura 2013, Portuguese manager Pedro Caixinha was hired based on a recommendation by former Real Madrid coach José Mourinho.
+Daniel Ludueña and Christian Suárez were transferred to Pachuca in exchange for Mauro Cejas, Néstor Calderón and promising Colombian Andrés Rentería.
 Santos Laguna finished sixth during the regular season.
 They defeated Atlas 3–1 on aggregate in the quarter-finals and lost to Cruz Azul 0–3 and 2–1 in the semi-finals.
 In the 2012–13 CONCACAF Champions League, Santos again reached the final against Club de Fútbol Monterrey.
 The first game was a scoreless tie, and Monterrey won the second game 4–2.

-For the Apertura 2013, Santos sold Ivan Estrada to Pachuca and transferred Herculez Gomez, Gerardo Lugo and Aaron Galindo.
+For the Apertura 2013, Santos sold Iván Estrada to Pachuca and transferred Herculez Gomez, Gerardo Lugo and Aaron Galindo.
 After the June purchase of Grupo Modelo by Belgian-Brazilian company AB InBev, on August 8 Grupo Modelo announced the sale of Santos Laguna to new company Orlegi Sports (led by Alejandro Irarragorri and other Mexican businessmen).
 The new owners said that they would continue their sponsorship.

 After defeating Atlante 3–1 in the latter half of the Apertura 2013, Santos Laguna secured a berth in the Copa Libertadores for the second time in their history.
 Los Guerreros finished undefeated at the top of Group 8, which included Copa Argentina winners Arsenal de Sarandí, Uruguayan league champions Peñarol and Venezuelan league runners-up Deportivo Anzoátegui.
 In the away leg of the Round of 16, Santos Laguna faced Argentinian side Lanús, which they lost 2-1.
 Darwin Quintero scored the only goal for Los Laguneros.
-Los Guerreros sealed their elimination by losing 2-0 in the home leg after Ismael Blanco and Paolo Goltz scored for the Argentinian side.
+The Warriors sealed their elimination by losing 2-0 in the home leg after Ismael Blanco and Paolo Goltz scored for the Argentinian side.
 Following the two clashes in the tournament, several Lanús players were transferred to Santos Laguna in the latter months of the year, namely defender Carlos Izquierdoz, midfielder Diego "Pulpo" González and goalkeeper Agustín Marchesín.